sophia9999/bizcard-ocr-gpt-demo/README.md

 ## 🚀 API Endpoints

-You can see at http://localhost:port/docs
+After you start "python run_server.py", you can see at http://localhost:port/docs

 ### POST `/api/process_ocr`